dmorse/pscfpp/README.md

 ```
 pscf_pc -d 3 -p param -c command -e
 ```
-where "param" and "command" again denote names of parameter and command files.
+Here, "param" and "command" again denote names of parameter and command files.
 The syntax for an SCFT calculation for a one-dimensionally periodic lamellar phase would instead contain an option "-d 1", while an SCFT calculation for a 2D periodic phase of hexagonally packed cylinders would use an option "-d 2".
-The syntax for invoking pscf_pg is the same as that for pccf_pc, except for the use of the different program name.
+The syntax for invoking pscf_pg is the same as that for pscf_pc, except for the use of the program name pscf_pg rather than pscf_pc.

-The pscf_pc and pscf_pg programs can also perform PS-FTS simulations.
+The pscf_pc and pscf_pg programs can also both perform PS-FTS simulations.
-Such simulations usually allow field fluctuations vary in all three spatial dimensions, and so pscf_pc and pscf_pg are normally invoked using an option "-d 3" when used for this purpose.
+Such simulations usually allow field fluctuations to vary in all three spatial dimensions, and so pscf_pc and pscf_pg are normally invoked using an option "-d 3" when used for this purpose.

 **Output redirection** : Programs that are invoked as shown in the above examples would write log output that is produced during execution to the user's screen (i.e., to standard output).
-This log output may instead be redirected to a file by using the unix ">" operator to direct standard output to a file.
+This log output may instead be redirected to a file by using the unix ">" redirection operator.
 For example, the command
 ```
 pscf_pc -d 3 -p param -c command -e > log
 ```
-would redirect log output that is written during simulation of a 3D periodic structure to a file named "log" in the current working directory.
+would redirect log output that is written during a calculation to a file named "log" in the current working directory.
 Standard output is normally redirected to a file for long calculations, or whenever a program is run in a queue on a shared computing cluster.

 ## Examples